MichaelStiefler/sas_il2_superschool_old/trunk/Storebror/UP3 Patch Pack 2xx/readme.txt

 - Nightly moonlight effect enhanced by default, can be disabled (and adjusted) by user in Mod GUI if this is desired
 - Auto Admin (for FBDj Admins) and Auto User (for reserved names in Online Gameplay) added to Mod GUI
 - User can select specific Username for Online Gameplay, e.g. to override the default Hyperlobby Username
+- Skin Download Notifications can be enabled/disabled in Mod Settings

 Included fixes:
 - Bf 109 Series Cockpit Code fix